 Figure 3 …..
 Figure 4 Title

 Now, we are looking at shot_zone_basic.
-Figure 5 provides a visualization of the on-court locations, and Figure 6 the accuracy and number of shots by location.
-Kobe’s accuracy by shot_zone_basic actually varies substantially and surprisingly, Kobe’s left corner accuracy is higher than right corner accuracy.
+Figure 5 provides a visualization of the on-court locations, and Figure 6 shows the accuracy and number of shots by location.
+Kobe’s accuracy by shot_zone_basic actually varies substantially and surprisingly, Kobe’s left corner accuracy is higher than his right corner accuracy.